 Data Visualization Today: Why It Matters

-Good data visualizations are particularly important in business, where large volumes of data must be analyzed swiftly or presented in a clear and actionable format.
+Good visualizations are particularly important in business, where large volumes of data must be analyzed swiftly or presented in a clear and actionable format.
 The rows of numbers alone won’t create a story compelling enough to catch the audience’s attention.
-The goal is always to make the data behind your arguments look attractive enough to persuade the decision makers or enlighten your team members.
-With easy-to-use data visualization software more and more companies can create eye-catching visualizations on their own.
+The goal is always to make the data behind your arguments look attractive enough to persuade decision-makers or enlighten your team members.
+With easy-to-use interactive data visualization software more and more companies can create eye-catching visualizations on their own.
 Interactive interfaces make it possible even for non-technical users to create actionable charts.

-The type of data visualization you select is guided by the kind of information you are seeking to convey.
+The type of visualization you select is guided by the kind of information you are seeking to convey.
 A fixed image is ideal when alternate views are neither needed nor desired, and when publishing to a static medium, such as print.
-Dynamic, interactive visualizations are best for empowering people to explore the data for themselves.
+Dynamic, interactive visualizations are better for empowering people to explore the data for themselves.
 Both have their advantages.
-When creating one, the purpose should always be to generate a certain level of excitment and engagement with the audience, for it to be the best data visualization.
+When creating one, the purpose should always be to generate a certain level of excitement and engagement with the audience, for it to be the best visualization.